Ensure you fulfil your Health and Safety obligations in your school by following the correct

 Have the latest objective expert thinking on the pathways and practices to reducing COVID transmission.

-Have a clear overview of different transmission reduction techniques and technologies, and practical steps that you can take to reduce transmission in your school.
+Have a clear overview of different transmission reduction techniques and measures plus practical steps that you can take to reduce transmission in your school.

 Be better equipped to ask your Local Authority, suppliers and advisors the questions that really matter (and assess their answers).